 Ponden Hall - situated near the village of Stanbury it inspired Thrushcross grange in Wuthering Heights.
 It sits next to the pretty Ponden Reservoir.

 Haworth - this Yorkshire village is where the Bronte sisters wrote many of their works and includes the Haworth Parsonage Museum

 Oakwell Hall - inspiration for 'Fieldhead' in Charlotte Bronte's novel Shirley and also the end point of the route

-Bronte Waterfall - this beautiful waterfall is located in Bronte Country near Haworth.
-It was a popular with the Bronte sisters who loved visiting the waterfall.
+Bronte Waterfall - this beautiful waterfall is located in Bronte Country on Haworth Moor.
+It was a popular spot for the Bronte sisters who loved visiting the waterfall.
 There is a pretty little bridge called Bronte Bridge next to the falls.